-Myofascial Pain syndrome (MPS) or Chronic Myofascial Pain (CMP)
+Myofascial Pain Syndrome - Chronic Myofascial Pain

-Author: Disabled World
+Author: Thomas C. Weiss | Contact: Disabled World (Disabled-World.com)

+Myofascial pain syndrome is associated primarily with "trigger points", localized and sometimes extremely painful lumps or nodules in any of the body's muscles or connective tissue known as fascia.
 The precise cause of MPS is not fully understood and is undergoing research in several medical fields but there are some systemic disorders, such as connective tissue disease, that can cause MPS.
 There may be postural, emotional, and behavioral contributing factors.

 MPS is often discussed alongside fibromyalgia.
 However, these two conditions are not the same, and neither is one exclusive of the other; patients may have either condition, or both.
 The primary difference between the two conditions is the pain's pattern.
 By accepted definition, fibromyalgia is associated with generalized pain, occurring above and below the waist and on both sides of the body.
 In contrast, MPS pain is localized, and may be detected by observing the myofascial trigger points in one or more specific area.